 (1) Individuals may seek general information, anonymously or otherwise, regarding this policy by contacting any of the following offices/units.
 However, general inquiries with these offices/units will not be considered a report to the university and will not result in action under this policy.

-(a) The equal opportunity and policy compliance office.
+(a) The equal opportunity , policy development, and Title IX office.

 (b) The center for student progress/office of disability services.

 (c) Housing and residence life.